Type above and press Enter to search. Press Esc to cancel.

 Essentially, retailers get paid in full almost right away, minus any fees for using the platform.
 At no point will the retailer be responsible for managing payment plans.

-What buy now, pay later fees do retailers pay?
+Fees involved with buy now, pay later

 Fees vary between service providers and agreements with retailers, but start at a similar average.
 Sezzle, for example, charges 6% + $0.30 per transaction, but that rate can differ based on industry, retailer risk and business size.